Compressing Language Models for Specialized Domains: Conclusion

 \section{Conclusion}

-In this paper, we proposed cross-calibration as a solution for creating compressed LMs for specialized domains.
-We empirically validated cross-calibration using a plethora of pre-trained models and evaluation tasks.
+In this paper, we proposed \ours{} as a solution for creating compressed LMs for specialized domains.
+We empirically validated \ours{} using a plethora of pre-trained models and evaluation tasks.
 Our approach represents a substantial advancement over earlier work such as D-Pruner, offering consistent performance improvements with a smaller computational footprint.
 We hope that our study will inspire further work towards the efficient deployment of LMs in specialized domains.
-As future work, we are interested in exploring the role that continual pre-training could play in further enhancing the performance of compressed domain-specific LMs \citep{cheng-etal-2024-adapting, xie-etal-2024-efficient}.
+As future work, we are interested in exploring how synthetic calibration data could be incorporated to further enhance the performance of domain-specific LM compression \citep{williams-etal-2025-self}.